RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

     - **Default database access** - When you configure a password for your database, all connections to the database must authenticate with the [AUTH command](https://redis.io/commands/auth).
-        If you also configure an access control list, connections can specify other users for authentication and requests are allowed according to the Redis ACLs specified for that user.
+        If you also configure an access control list, connections can specify other users for authentication, and requests are allowed according to the Redis ACLs specified for that user.

         {{% note %}}